AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Above them, unseen beneath the creeping clouds, the stars shifted — and somewhere deep within the Wells, the Spiral remembered a spark.

-# Chapter Two – Wells of Broken Breath
+# Wells of Broken Breath

 The machine was older than memory.